CNBC Daily Open: Fed minutes signal September rate cut

 "A deteriorating labor market will allow the Fed to highlight both sides of the dual mandate and investors should expect the Fed to prepare markets for a cut at the September meeting," Roach said.
 "A weaker-than-expected job market could pave the way for the Fed to cut by a half percentage point in September."

-— CNBC's Jeff Cox, Alex Harring, Samantha Subin, Pia Singh, Jordan Novet, Michael Wayland, Melissa Repko and Spencer Kimball contributed to this report.
+— CNBC's Jeff Cox, Alex Harring, Samantha Subin, Pia Singh, Jordan Novet, Michael Wayland, Melissa Repko, Spencer Kimball, Lim Hui Jie and Weizhen Tan contributed to this report.